erccarls/county_covid_seir_models/README.md

 # Running Models
 `pyseir run-all --state=California`

-This will take a few minutes.
+This will take a few minutes to download today's data, run inference and model ensembles, and generate the output.
 Then check the `output/` folder for results.